Georgia Road Rage Victims Attorneys

 Seek Representation from a Georgia Attorney

 If you are the victim of aggressive driving in Georgia, you deserve expert legal representation.
 The attorneys at T. Madden & Associates, P.C. have extensive experience in the pursuit of cases against aggressive drivers.
 We have handled countless suits like yours, and we can help you get the compensation that you deserve for your injuries.
-Schedule a consultation today at 770-978-6711 in Atlanta and 706-524-7784 for Augusta.
+Schedule a consultation today at 770-978-6711 in Atlanta and 706-524-7784 for an Augusta car accident lawyer.
 You can also inquire about our services online via our online contact form.